biofer76/backup-mysql/README.md

-Dump / Backup a MySQL database
+Dump / Backup a MySQL container database in gzip format
 ============================
 You can backup your MySQL database by this container that running mysqldump tool after an interval of N seconds.